 Our Story

-I'm Dana Lynch, a graphic designer and the founder of Blue Kite Press, a studio in Boston that makes housewares, stationery, and gifts featuring my illustrations, bright colors, and a hint of nostalgia.
+I'm Dana Lynch, the graphic designer behind Blue Kite Press.
 I'm passionate about creating functional and sustainable everyday products that make people smile and can turn an ordinary day into an extraordinary one.
+What started as a small Etsy shop in 2019 has grown into a full collection of quality products that bring joy to everyday life.

-Since then, Blue Kite Press has grown into a full line of stationery and home goods dedicated to delivering quality and sustainability.
 The bright color palette and nostalgic illustrations make people smile, while the functional mix of products appeals to shoppers who want to treat themselves or find a thoughtful gift.
 Each item can be sold individually or together as a set – perfect for gifting, entertaining, and celebrating special occasions.

 My tagline is "Make every day a Blue Kite Day!" which means that anything is possible when we approach each day with creativity and curiosity.